openwisp/openwisp-docs/user/vpn.rst

 4. Importing the CA and the Server Certificate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To import the CA and Server Certificate, you need to access your server
+To import the CA and Server Certificate in OpenWISP,
+you need to access your server
 via ``ssh`` or any other method that suits you.

 You need to change your directory to ``/etc/easyrsa/pki/``